a2life/Web_shogiboard/readme.txt

 See shogishack.net for this code snippet in action.

 The program works on MODX Revolution CMS.  the coding is in PHP and javascript.
-PHP utilizes several MODX APIs and utilities available through its manager screen.
+PHP utilizes several MODX APIs and utilities that are available through its manager screen.

+A Package file that uses MODX transport packaging method is available for easy install on MODX based web-site.
+Please  go to http://www.shogishack.net/modx/annex/rendershogiboard-package.html for more detail.

 JavaScriptOnlySolutin contains sample.html  and other helper js files to render this board without a need of modx nor PHP.
 Core engine is the same with modx/PHP solution however, it lacks kifufile parser.(defined as PHP class)